 1. Regular Updates

-The cash flow statement should be updated on a regular basis to ensure that it accurately reflects financial data.
+The cash flow statement should be updated regularly to ensure it accurately reflects financial data.
 Regular updates enable organizations to analyze cash flows in real time, offering up-to-date liquidity insights and allowing for timely choices about cash management, investments, and financing requirements.

 2. Accurate Classification